Riccardo Patrese

 Patrese also competed at the World Sportscar Championship for the Lancia factory team, finishing runner-up in 1982 and collecting eight wins.

 Early life and career

-Born in Padua, Veneto, Patrese started driving karts at age 9.
+Riccardo Gabriele Patrese was born on 17 April 1954 in Padua, Veneto.
+Patrese started kart racing aged nine.
 Growing up near the Italian Alps, he was also selected for the Italian national ski team as a teenager, and was in addition a competitive swimmer.
 In 1974, he won the Karting World Championship at the Estoril circuit, finishing ahead of second-placed teammate and fellow future F1 driver Eddie Cheever.
 He received an offer to drive in Formula Italia the following year, finishing second in the championship to another future F1 racer, Bruno Giacomelli.
 In 1976, he moved up to Formula 3, winning both the Italian and European Formula 3 championships.
 The following year he moved to Formula 2 before making his Formula One debut midway through the year.

 Formula One career

 Shadow and Arrows

 He made his debut at the 1977 Monaco Grand Prix with the Shadow racing team sponsored by Italian businessman Franco Ambrosio, replacing Renzo Zorzi.
 He took his first point at the Japanese Grand Prix later that year.
 Later that year team-leader Jackie Oliver and sponsor Ambrosio left Shadow to form the Arrows team.
 Patrese and Shadow teammate Alan Jones both received offers from the Williams team for 1978: whilst Jones joined Williams, Patrese linked up with Arrows, alongside Rolf Stommelen.
 Shadow subsequently took Arrows to court, arguing that Arrows had stolen the design of the Shadow DN9 that Arrows and were essentially running a DN9 under a different name.
 The court agreed, forcing Arrows to design and construct a totally new car, the Arrows A1, which became the first of the Arrows F1 bloodline.

 In 1978 Patrese very nearly won Arrows' second race, the South African Grand Prix, until engine failure forced him to retire 15 laps from the end.
 He subsequently took second at the Swedish Grand Prix behind Niki Lauda's Brabham BT46B "fan car", in its only appearance before being withdrawn.
 However, his driving style was perceived by some established drivers, such as Ronnie Peterson and James Hunt, as being over-aggressive.
 Later that year, at the Italian Grand Prix, Patrese's reputation for aggressive driving was blamed for a first lap major incident.
 In part, one of the causes suggested was a premature start by the Monza race director, leading to cars at the rear of the field catching up to those in the midfield that had been fully stopped when the green signal was given.
 This being said, Patrese, Peterson, and 8 others were involved in a 10-car pile-up before turn one, causing a stoppage of the race.
 Peterson, whose injuries from the chain reaction wreck were not in and of themselves life-threatening, died from an embolism the day after the Grand Prix.